bdobyns/silver-funicular/php-eb-simple/TechLead.Readme.md

 private part of the key to the rest of the team, along with the name you just gave it in the dashboard.

-using `eb init` without a keypair argument will offer to create a keypair.
+using `eb init` (or `./deploy.sh newapp`) without a keypair argument will offer to create a keypair.

 ### Create An Empty Project (Tech Leads)